Eremia Cristea: World War II

-Capture & repatriation
+Capture and repatriation

 Major Eremia Cristea after his repatriation from the USSR.

 Following his capture by Soviet forces during the Iași–Chișinău Offensive, Eremia Cristea remained in captivity for nearly four years, held in a series of Soviet POW camps including Yelabuga, Kakshanik, Vologda, Kirov, and Oransky.
 He was officially listed as missing in action as of October 31, 1944, per Royal Decree no. 66.666.

 While still missing, Royal Decree no. 1907 of June 14, 1946, transferred him to the military reserve retroactively effective May 13, 1946, upon reaching the legal age limit for active service.

 Cristea was repatriated on May 12, 1948, and subsequently demobilized.
 Shortly thereafter, he appeared before the Commission for Investigating Former Prisoners Repatriated from the USSR (under the 2nd Military Region), convened by Ministerial Decisions nos.
 402/1945 and 496/1945.
 The commission — composed of Major General Edmond Stanciu, Colonel Mihai Bădescu, and Colonel Petre Dămăceanu — reviewed Cristea's record and confirmed, in Record no. 481 of May 18, 1948, that he had been captured with the remnants of his battalion on August 24, 1944, in the Mihăilești area.
 His conduct in captivity was deemed disciplined and proper, and the commission recommended his reinstatement in the army and transfer to the reserve.

-It is important to note that while Major Cristea was due to be promoted to Lieutenant Colonel, this was never possible due to the loss of the Second World War and the rise of a communist regime in Romania.
+While Major Cristea was due to be promoted to Lieutenant Colonel, this was never possible due to the loss of the Second World War and the rise of a communist regime in Romania.

-Decorations & honors
+Decorations and honours

 Throughout his long military career, Eremia Cristea received multiple Romanian and Austro-Hungarian honors, including: